Edinburgh Book Festival turns comic eye on the world

 Barley said this year's book festival was set up to explore what the next 30 years might look like, and speculate on what the future might be.

-On a less serious note, a centerpiece of the festival will be four days when it brings together a special program on comics and graphic novels from Marvel to manga, brande desiree to the Beano.
+On a less serious note, a centrepiece of the festival will be four days when it brings together a special programme on comics and graphic novels from Marvel to manga, brande desiree to the Beano.

-"We will look at the rich heritage of comics, the contemporary renaissance of graphic novels, and discuss how it opens up reading and storytelling to new audiences, young and old," the program noted.
+"We will look at the rich heritage of comics, the contemporary renaissance of graphic novels, and discuss how it opens up reading and storytelling to new audiences, young and old," the programme noted.

-On a somber note, author and science fiction writer Banks had been due to read from his latest book, "The Quarry", at the festival before his sudden death from cancer on June 9.
+On a sombre note, author and science fiction writer Banks had been due to read from his latest book, "The Quarry", at the festival before his sudden death from cancer on June 9.

 Barley said Banks would instead be commemorated.